Jussie Smollett's trial, accused of faking hate crimes, goes to jury - ExBulletin

 A month later, police arrested Smollett, accusing him of paying $ 3,500 to two brothers to organize the attack in a hoax aimed at winning public sympathy and raising his profile in the entertainment world.

+told court last week that Smollett paid them to stage a mock attack.

 Smollett’s acting career has faded since the incident.
-He lost his singer-songwriter role in the final season of “Empire,” a Fox televised hip-hop drama that ended a five-year series in 2020.
+He lost his singer-songwriter role in “Empire,” a Fox televised hip-hop drama that ended a five-year series in 2020.

 His case took an unexpected turn in the spring of 2019 when the Cook County State Attorney’s Office dropped a 16-count indictment against him in exchange for Smollett’s loss of his 10-count bond. $ 000 without admitting wrongdoing.